 Help Us Make The Assessment Tool We ALL Want

 Although the hours of planning, researching, and creating this dynamic Google Sheet to transform the way we assess our students has paid off in our own classrooms, we want to stretch this idea to a web-based assessment tool that is accessible for all teachers globally.
+Similar to social media, we want this system to be accessible to all our students and something they can really get into using.
+Of course, there are websites that need avoiding, such as the Tree Frog Social scam, but overall we recommend students using social media and online services to both better their education and bring out their personalities.

 But we can’t do it alone.